 Employees might have limited influence on business decisions, but they can greatly affect your organization directly.
 An obvious example of this is when employees disengage and refuse to work as well as they should.
 Of course, employees, particularly those who are engaged, can have positive effects, too.

 Joint research conducted by Oxford University and telecom firm BT found a conclusive link between employee happiness and productivity.
 The in-depth study revealed workers are, on average, 13 percent more productive when engaged.
 For businesses, that higher productivity rate can translate into 20 percent or greater profitability.
-It’s interesting to note that employee engagement was found to consist of concrete behavior and was not based on abstract feelings.
-Reasons cited for greater engagement included having clear expectations and getting the tools and support employees need to do their best work.
+Interestingly, employee engagement was found to consist of concrete behavior and was not based on abstract feelings.
+Reasons cited for greater engagement included having clear expectations, getting the tools, and supporting employees to do their best work.
 Consistent, frequent feedback and values-based recognition are also critical to engagement and productivity.

 A Gallup study in the US discovered that engaged employees have a passion, purpose, and energy they bring to their work.
 The results?
 An up to 60 percent reduction in turnover rates.
 And what drives employees isn’t what some people may believe.
 When asked why they quit their job, researchers found while money matters, it isn’t what buys employee loyalty and engagement.
-One of the most common reasons people leave their place of employment is a bad relationship with their manager.
+A bad relationship with their manager is one of the most common reasons people leave their place of employment.
 That’s followed by:

 - Boredom due to lack of challenging work.

 - A poor fit with the company’s culture.